Six dead after dust storm causes 21-vehicle pile-up in Montana

 “It appears as though there was heavy winds, causing a dust storm with zero visibility,” Jay Nelson from Montana’s Highway Patrol said.

-Visibility is believed to have dropped to less than 0.4km in the bad weather conditions on Friday.
+Visibility is believed to have dropped to less than 400 metres in the bad weather conditions on Friday.

 Greg Gianforte, the governor of Montana, said he was “deeply saddened” by the news of the “mass casualty crash”.